Gesamtmetall in English

 Gesamtmetall voices the M+E industry's positions on social policy at national and European level.
 The focus is on sustainably financed social security systems and keeping companies’ administrations manageable.
 Gesamtmetall supplies its member associations with know-how on matters such as old-age provision, health policy and social security.
 Gesamtmetall is also actively involved in shaping social policy.
 Examples include the founding of the MetallRente pension fund and a collective agreement that enables employees to use part of their salary for their pension plans.

 Gesamtmetall is involved in designing and revising job profiles for vocational training.
 It funds a number of projects to improve training in mathematics and science, and informs the public about working in the M+E industry.
 Parents, teachers and young people are informed in many ways about jobs, career prospects and the necessary requirements for vocational training in M+E companies.

-Gesamtmetall formulates and publicizes the positions shared by the M+E industry on all important issues.
+Gesamtmetall formulates and publishes the positions shared by the M+E industry on all important issues.
 Our messages focus on putting across entrepreneurial positions and explaining the industry’s views.
 In this context Gesamtmetall seeks the dialog with the media based on mutual trust.

 European and international affairs – The Brussels liaison office

 Gesamtmetall represents the interests of the M+E industry in all matters of collective bargaining and social policy at the European and international level.
 Gesamtmetall also provides its member associations with comprehensive information on terms of employing staff abroad.